 \section{Results}

 The average execution time of the holistic motion controller during the experiments was $4.8$\unit{ms} using an Intel i5 NUC with 4 cores at 2.3GHz in a single threaded process -- a control rate just above $200$\unit{Hz}.
-We use the following values for the controller parameters: $\eta = 1$, $\rho_i = 50\deg$, and $\rho_s = 2\deg$ in (\ref{eq:gain2}), $k_\epsilon = 0.5$ in (\ref{eq:kappa}), and $\beta = 1$ in (\ref{eq:pbs}).
+We use the following values for the controller parameters: $\eta = 1$, $\rho_i = 50\deg$, and $\rho_s = 2\deg$ in (\ref{eq:gain2}), $k_\epsilon = 0.5$ in (\ref{eq:kappa}), $k_a = 0.01$ in (\ref{eq:ka}), and $\beta = 1$ in (\ref{eq:pbs}).
+The effects of changing the controller parameters is discussed in Experiment 2 results.
 In practice we found that performance is sound within $50\%$ to $200\%$ of the chosen gain values.